Hans-MartinHannibalLauridsen/CurveBall/README.md

 ```
 The program will output a .p12 file contaning a certificate with the same public key and serial number as the original, including a key.

-To extract key and cert can be extracted from the .p12 by using openssl with the following commands
+The key and cert can be extracted from the .p12 by using openssl with the following commands
 ```
 openssl pkcs12 -in Rogue.p12 -nocerts -out CA.key
 ```